 Note: If a query point lies on the boundary in more than one cell, the point-in-cell query will return the cell with the lowest index.

-If the point lies outside of any cell, the query returns the special value quest::PointInCellTraits<mesh_tag>::NO_CELL the MeshTraits typedef, using or
+lies outside of any cell, the query returns special value the quest::PointInCellTraits<mesh_tag>::NO_CELL or using MeshTraits typedef, MeshTraits::NO_CELL.

-MeshTraits::NO_CELL.